 - You can vary Fried Rice with all kinds of ingredients, and use leftovers as the meat option, and even play with the sauce flavors until you get your own exact favorite blend.

 - See the Asian Grandmother’s site for even more ideas.

 A quick budget meal that I can feel good about, and a great, frugal use of left over rice.
-The whole recipe is less than I’ve paid for one serving of fried rice when I’ve been out.
+The whole recipe is much, much less than I’ve paid for one serving of fried rice when I’ve been out.